nazar-pc/CleverStyle-Framework/docs/frontend-advanced/Polymer-elements-extension.md

 Under the hood when `is == extends` element registration will be delayed.
 When original declaration will be found - it will be converted to behavior and registration of first element will finish.
 So, this allows you to kind of extend original element, while this is not entirely true.

-Basically, there are few cases with elements extension: you can either extend or override completely original JS declaration, also you can either override original DOM module declaration with template and styles or reuse existing, extending is not supported here yet.
+Basically, there are few cases with elements extension: you can either extend or override completely original JS declaration, also you can either override original DOM module declaration with template and styles or reuse existing, extending is not supported.

 Example (JS override):
 ```html